-Bulgaria: Gov wants to divide the national power company in four profit centers17.
-February 2015. / SEE Energy News
+Bulgaria: Gov wants to divide the national power company in four profit centers, SEE Energy News

 Bulgaria Government plans to divide NEK into four parts, because of serious debt.
 Debts of the national company amounted to nearly 520 MEUR.